MIDASverse/rMIDAS/README.md

 Note that rMIDAS uses the [reticulate](https://github.com/rstudio/reticulate) package to interface with Python.
-Users must have Python 3.5 - 3.8 installed in order to run MIDAS (Python 3.9 not yet supported). rMIDAS will automatically try to set up a Python configuration unless users specify their own version using `set_python_env()` (examples below).
+Users must have Python 3.5 - 3.8 installed in order to run MIDAS (Python 3.9 is not yet supported). rMIDAS will automatically try to set up a Python configuration unless users specify their own version using `set_python_env()` (examples below).
 Setting a custom Python install must be performed *before* training or imputing data occurs: